Chinese Bellflower Bellflowers

 Bellflowers (family Campanulaceae) are a modest size family with worldwide distribution.
-Most have bell shaped flowers hanging as a bell would, but not all as witness the Chinese Bellflowers in the photo.
-Many are popular decoratives and several have medicinal uses but only two species are used in cooking.
+Most have bell shaped flowers hanging as a bell would, but not all, as witness the Chinese Bellflowers in the photo.
+Many are popular decoratives and several have medicinal uses but only a few have culinary applications.
 Photo distributed under GNU Free Document License v1.2.

 Magnolia